 Software Engineering: A Modern Approach

-Thus, with the book firmly established in Brazil by late 2023, we decided to embark on an English translation project with the aim of reaching a global audience.
+Thus, with the book firmly established in Brazil by late 2023, we decided to embark on an English translation project to reach a global audience.
 This decision was also motivated by requests from Brazilian colleagues working abroad.
 Furthermore, the Portuguese edition remains relevant and doesn’t require significant updates.

 For a deeper insight into the motivations behind writing the book, its organization, and features, we recommend that readers refer to the original preface, which we have reproduced in the following pages.